What's the Difference Between a Prospect and a Lead?

 They are typically at the initial stage of the sales cycle and have provided their contact information through various channels, such as filling out a form on a website or subscribing to a company's newsletter.

-Leads are considered top-of-the-funnel, unqualified contacts, meaning that they may not necessarily fit the ideal buyer persona, and further engagement is needed to determine if they are a potential customer.
+Leads are considered top-of-the-funnel, unqualified contacts, meaning they may not necessarily fit the ideal buyer persona, and further engagement is needed to determine if they are a potential customer.

 The goal of lead generation is to identify and capture the interest of potential customers, and then nurture and qualify them as prospects for the sales team to pursue.